19 Apr The Absolute Best things to do in Chiang Mai

-The best place to stay in Chiang Mai is the city center inside the old city walls or somewhere near the south wall boundary.
+The best place to stay in Chiang Mai is the city centre inside the old city walls or somewhere near the south wall boundary.
 You will have access to most of the temples on foot or a small ride.
-If you take day trip from your hotel, the tour guides will be able to pick you up from the city.
+If you take a day trip from your hotel, the tour guides will be able to pick you up from the city.
 You can also find great restaurant and night markets at walking distance.

 The next best places are in the villages.
-If you want to split you time, you can stay one day with the Hmong village tribes or camp up in Doi Inthanon which is usually a great experience.
+If you want to split your time, you can stay one day with the Hmong village tribes or camp up in Doi Inthanon which is usually a great experience.
 There are many other homestays in the nearby valleys but make sure you have a private vehicle for transportation.

 What not to do in Chiang Mai

-While you are in Chiang Mai, you will find many opportunities to see the wildlife in various forms.
+While you are in Chiang Mai, you will find many opportunities to see wildlife in various forms.
 From night safari, Chiang Mai zoo and elephant sanctuaries, all of them are made for the purpose of tourism.
 No matter what people say, the animals are taken in captivity and made familiar with humans after years of training through suppression and torture techniques.